inbo/flandersqmd-book/README.md

 - `watermark`: A text to display as a watermark on every page.
   Will be appended to the `DRAFT` watermark in case of missing mandatory settings.

+## Render your quarto report

+You can render your quarto report in two main ways:

+1. **Using RStudio's Build Pane**
+   - Open your quarto book project in RStudio.
+   - Click on the **Build** tab (usually found in the top-right panel).
+   - Click **Render Book** to generate all formats.
+You can click on the down arrow next to the **Render Book** button to render only a specific format.
+If no `flandersqmd-book` format is available, restart your quarto book project and try again.
+   - The output format is saved to disk.

+2. **Using the Terminal**
+   - Open your quarto book project in RStudio.
+   - Run the following command in the terminal:
+     ```
+     quarto render
+     ```
+     This renders the book and saves it to disk like the **Render Book** button of the **Build** tab.
+   - If you want to preview the HTML format, you can run:
+     ```
+     quarto preview
+     ```
+     This renders the book and starts a live preview, automatically updating the output when changes are detected.

 ## Full example of the `_quarto.yml` file

 ```